GW190521: Search for Echoes due to Stimulated Hawking Radiation from Black Holes: Search for Stimulated Hawking Radiation

-{\it Search for Stimulated Hawking Radiation.---}We first used the PyCBC inference \cite{Biwer:2018osg} pipeline with the dynamic nested sampling MCMC algorithm {\it dynesty} \cite{Speagle_2020}.
+We first used the PyCBC inference \cite{Biwer:2018osg} pipeline with the dynamic nested sampling algorithm {\it dynesty} \cite{Speagle_2020}.
 The samplers serve as a way to map the hypothesis' posterior probability distribution in the parameter space for a given dataset.
 Provided the likelihood function and the prior, it is possible to measure the evidence in favor of (or against) the existence of a signal in the data.
 During this process, it is assumed a Gaussian background, and the three detector network H1-L1-V1 is used.

 In order to quantify evidence for echoes in data, we first obtained the Bayes factor for a given template (based on GR, with and without echoes) against Gaussian noise.
 The Bayesian evidence for stimulated Hawking radiation, or Boltzmann echoes, is then given by the ratio of Bayes factors for $h_{\rm GR+echoes}(\omega)$ (Eq.\ref{eq:Boltzmann_template}) over the Bayes factor of the pure GR template, $h_{\rm GR}(\omega)$.
-For the latter, we adopt the NRSur7dq4 surrogate waveform.
+For the latter, we adopt the NRSur7dq4 surrogate waveform \cite{VarmaSurrogate}.

-Our analysis suggests a statistical preference for stimulated Hawking radiation: Starting with different MCMC seeds, we obtain a Bayes factor of $\mathcal{B}=7\pm2$ (Fig.\ref{posterior_1}), at 90\% of confidence.
-Results obtained by using different GR surrogate waveforms and/or echo models are reported in \cite{sup}.
-We also noticed that, depending on the choice of GR waveform and/or priors, we may have preference for either Planckian (Fig.\ref{Fig1}a) or super-Planckian echoes: $\log_{10}\Lambda=6.5\pm3.5$ or additional time delay of $(4.8\pm2.6)~\hbar k^{-1} T^{-1}_H$ (Fig.\ref{posterior_1}; see also \cite{sup}).
-This is due to degeneracy between $\Lambda$ and the final BH mass, which can be seen in Fig.\ref{posterior_1}.
+Our analysis suggests a statistical preference for stimulated Hawking radiation: Starting with different dynesty seeds, we obtain a Bayes factor of $\mathcal{B}= 7.5^{+3.8}_{-2.3}$ (Fig. \ref{posterior_1}), at 90\% of confidence.
+Results obtained by using different GR surrogate waveforms and/or echo models are reported in Appendix \ref{appendixC}.
+We also noticed that, depending on the choice of GR waveform and/or priors, we may have preference for either Planckian (Fig. \ref{Fig_1}a) or super-Planckian echoes: $\log_{10}\Lambda=5.5^{+4.9}_{-7.5}$ or additional time delay of $(4.0^{+3.6}_{-5.5})~\hbar k^{-1} T^{-1}_H$ (Fig. \ref{posterior_1}; see also Appendix).
+This is due to degeneracy between $\Lambda$ and the final BH mass, which can be seen in Fig. \ref{posterior_1}.

-{\it Coherent WaveBurst (cWB) search.---}As an independent method, we then used the model-agnostic cWB package to test the robustness of the evidence for echoes.